 Wabash County Health Department determines the ages we are able to work on.
 For tattoos, we can tattoo minors age 16+ with a parent present and the proper identification (birth certificate with both names as well as photo IDs for child and parent - these are required for anything we do on a minor).
 For piercings, we can only do earlobes for those under age 14 and my piercer will stop and not do the piercing if the child says no. Starting at age 14 we can pierce anything (besides nipples and genitals) with the above consent.

 We always encourage people to book an appointment for tattoos of any size.
 First, this guarantees you will get in at a certain time without potentially waiting for hours.
 Second, it gives our artists the chance to draw your new tattoo so that it’s 100% unique to you.
-For smaller tattoos, if we have openings feel free to try to walk in.

 Don’t be.
 Seriously, if you’re late to your appointment it will throw our schedule off for the day.